How To Speed Up Early LaborJan 24, 2022

 - If you feel any nervousness, concentrate on taking deep, slow breaths and you’ll find that it settles quickly.

 You’ve been practicing for weeks for this moment!
 You’ll know exactly what to do if you breathe, relax your muscles, and follow your instincts.
+That said, we’ll still go over some labor positions to speed up the process.

 - Don’t time expansions or make a big deal of early labor: a watched pot never boils.
 Nothing inhibits oxytocin and slows labor more than being “on the clock”.